 A Willingness to Help

-Among the pro bono work Daniel has done, his favorite has been working with indigent elderly inner-city residents at State Bar-sponsored “wills clinics.”
-About this work, Daniel says he enjoys relieving clients’ anxieties about protecting their loved ones and about where their few, but precious possessions will go when they pass on.
+Among Daniel’s pro bono contributions, his favorite has been working with indigent elderly inner-city residents at state bar-sponsored “wills clinics.”
+About this work, Daniel says he enjoys relieving clients’ anxieties and helping them protect their loved ones into the future.
+Daniel also advises non-profit organizations.

 Contact Us Today

-Daniel G. Van Slyke and our full team of attorneys can help you with advanced Estate & Tax Planning from any of our offices throughout Northern and Southern California.
+Daniel G. Van Slyke and our full team of attorneys can help you with advanced Estate, Trust, and Tax Planning from any of our offices throughout Northern and Southern California.
 We offer in-person, phone, and Zoom appointments.
 Request an appointment online or call (866) 988-3956.

 At CunninghamLegal, we guide savvy, caring families in the protection and transfer of multi-generational wealth.